apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 @@@ note

-By default, Akka Streams elements support **exactly one** downstream operator.
+By default, Pekko Streams elements support **exactly one** downstream operator.
 Making fan-out (supporting multiple downstream operators) an explicit opt-in feature allows default stream elements to be less complex and more efficient.
 Also, it allows for greater flexibility on *how exactly* to handle the multicast scenarios, by providing named fan-out elements such as broadcast (signals all down-stream elements) or balance (signals one of available down-stream elements).